Same-sex marriage in Wisconsin: Constitution

-On March 5, 2004, the Assembly approved a state constitutional amendment by a vote of 68–27, that read: Only a marriage between one man and one woman shall be valid or recognized as a marriage in this state.
-A legal status identical or substantially similar to that of marriage for unmarried individuals shall not be valid or recognized in this state.
+On March 5, 2004, the Assembly approved a state constitutional amendment by a vote of 68–27, that read:

 The Senate approved the same language by a 20–13 vote on March 12, completing the first of two legislative approvals required to place the amendment on the ballot.
 The Senate approved the proposed amendment again on December 6, 2005, voting 19–14 along party lines.
 The Assembly did the same on February 28, 2006, by a vote of 62–31.
 The question appeared as a referendum on the statewide ballot for the 2006 general election on November 7, 2006, and voters approved the amendment by a margin of 59.4% to 40.6%.

+In December 2023, senators Tim Carpenter and Mark Spreitzer announced their intention to file a constitutional amendment to repeal the ban and make appropriate changes in statutory law.
+"One of the worst days in the Legislature was when that constitutional amendment passed in 2006, and some of my colleagues came up to me afterwards and said, 'Don't take it personal'.
+It's been personal, and it's been in our constitution for about 17 years and it's time to repeal it.
+It's time to pass a constitutional amendment that brings back a person's civil rights", said Carpenter.
+A similar measure was introduced in June 2025.